17th Nov 2020

 Monitor employee wellbeing to reduce the causes of workplace stress

-If the year of the Coronavirus has taught us anything, it’s that health should be prioritised, always.
+If the Coronavirus pandemic taught us anything, it’s that health should be prioritised, always.
 Emotional, mental, social and physical wellbeing are all vital to happy, functioning and productive human beings.

 Workplaces, therefore, need to continuously monitor employee wellbeing, and technology can hugely enable this.